Restoration Stela: Authorship

-At the time of the creation of the Restoration Stela, Tutankhamun was approximately thirteen years old.
-It was customary for an ancient Egyptian prince to receive a comprehensive education, rendering Tutankhamun scholastically capable of authoring the text.
+At the time of the creation of the Restoration Stela, Tutankhamun would have been at least nine years old.
+As it was customary for an ancient Egyptian prince to receive a comprehensive education, Tutankhamun would have been scholastically capable of authoring the text.
 Throughout the writing, Tutankhamun is referred to in the third person perspective, as His Majesty, as is customary for such documents.
-In one sentence of the writing, the first person perspective grammar is used, employing the word "I".
+In one sentence of the writing, the first person perspective grammar is used, employing the Egyptian equivalent of the word "I".
 It refers to how the author is committed to protecting the newly hired servants, musicians and dancers:

 I shall have them protected and guarded for my ancestors, the gods, in the hope that they will be contented, by doing what their ka's wish while they protect Egypt.

 Generally, Tutankhamun is referred to as the author of the Restoration Stela, overseeing its composition, meaning that that first person usage is self-referent.
 An alternative interpretation is that Horemheb is the author, as a power behind the throne.
 However, the writing style is distinct from the writing style of the Edict of Horemheb document, known to be authored by Horemheb, which was more criminologically oriented, recording the establishment of Horemheb's new legalistic authority and penalties for criminal violations.
 The writing style is also distinct from the writing style of vizier Ay in his authored letters, such as in the Zannanza affair.

 Usurpation of Horemheb

 Notably, during Ay's brief two-year reign as pharaoh following the death of Tutankhamun, Ay did not usurp the Restoration Stela.
 However, as part of a standard damnatio memoriae, the next pharaoh after Ay, Horemheb, later scarcely usurped the stela during his reign, only supplanting Tutankhamun's name with his own.
 Egyptologist John Bennett writes:

-"Wherever they occur the nomen and prenomen of Tutankhamun have been erased and replaced by those of Horemheb.
+Wherever they occur the nomen and prenomen of Tutankhamun have been erased and replaced by those of Horemheb.
 In many cases it is possible to distinguish the signs of Tutankhamun's name under those of Horemheb.
 The only untouched group in the nomina is the name of Amun.
-Curiously enough, the other names of Tutankhamun's titulary have not been altered."
+Curiously enough, the other names of Tutankhamun's titulary have not been altered.

 Horemheb's usurpation of the stela was relatively gentle, as it generally perseveres the rest of text.